 - If you do accept the “urgent” task, make it clear it’s not ok to get it at such short notice and that you’ll do it (this time), but that’s not something it should be happening (often) in the future.

 - If you currently have some of your own urgent and important work projects, just briefly explain that you cannot help/do it right now.
 Period.
 You may be surprised by receiving a complete understanding.

 - We’re talking about interaction with people here.
 So, through everything mentioned, one has to have enough emotional intelligence and the knowledge of the interlocutor’s character.
 That way the matter can be truly productively discussed, without either side feeling insulted, upset, frustrated, angry, or any other negative feeling which might come out of such delicate subject.

 - I will dare to say this additional consideration.
 Some work environments just don’t have adequate leaders and management staff, and as a consequence have (massive) issues with time management.
-If you work in an environment that is constantly pressing you with the “urgent” tasks, and you’ve tried all the tricks you know as to handle them as best as you can but the “urgencies” keep pouring in, and in, and in (and you feel constantly stressed about them)… maybe it’s time to rethink your job.
+If you work in an environment that is constantly pressing you with the “urgent” tasks, and you’ve tried all the tricks you know as to how to handle them as best as you can but the “urgencies” keep pouring in, (and in, and in, and you feel constantly stressed about them)… maybe it’s time to rethink about your job.
 After all, health is the ultimate wealth, and in the long run, it will be impaired due to chronic stress.
 Just take this as a theme for thought.